Complexity results for generating subgraphs: Introduction

 \item $\mathbf{GS}$ \textbf{problem}: \textit{Input}: A graph $G$, and an induced complete bipartite subgraph $B$ of $G$. \textit{Question}: Is $B$ generating?

 \item $\mathbf{RE}$\textbf{ problem}: \textit{Input}: A graph $G$, and an edge $xy\in E\left( G\right) $. \textit{Question}: Is $xy$ relating? \end{itemize}

-If we know the output of the $\mathbf{WCW}$ problem for an input graph $G$, then we know the output of the $\mathbf{WC}$ problem for the same input $G$: The graph $G$ is well-covered if and only if $w\equiv1$ belongs to $WCW(G)$.
+If we know the output of the $\mathbf{WCW}$ problem for a graph $G$, then we know the output of the $\mathbf{WC}$ problem for the same $G$: The graph $G$ is well-covered if and only if $w\equiv1$ belongs to $WCW(G)$.
 Therefore, the $\mathbf{WC}$ problem is not harder than the $\mathbf{WCW}$ problem.
 Let $\Psi$ be a family of graphs.
-If the $\mathbf{WCW}$ problem can be solved polynomially when its input is restricted to $\Psi$, than also the $\mathbf{WC}$ problem is polynomial when its input is restricted to $\Psi$.
-On the other hand, if the $\mathbf{WC}$ problem is \textbf{co}-\textbf{NP-} complete when its input is restricted to $\Psi$, then the $\mathbf{WCW}$ problem is \textbf{co}-\textbf{NP-}hard when its input is restricted to $\Psi$.
+If the $\mathbf{WCW}$ problem can be solved in polynomial time, when its input is restricted to $\Psi$, then also the $\mathbf{WC}$ problem is polynomial, when its input is restricted to $\Psi$.
+On the other hand, if the $\mathbf{WC}$ problem is \textbf{co}-\textbf{NP-} complete, when its input is restricted to $\Psi$, then the $\mathbf{WCW}$ problem is \textbf{co}-\textbf{NP-}hard, when its input is restricted to $\Psi$.

-A similar connection exists between the $\mathbf{GS}$ problem and the $\mathbf{RE}$ problem, since an edge is a restricted case of a bipartite graph.
-Therefore, for every family $\Psi$ of graphs, if the $\mathbf{GS}$ problem is polynomial, then the $\mathbf{RE}$ problem is also polynomial, and if the $\mathbf{RE}$ problem is \textbf{NP-}complete then the $\mathbf{GS}$ problem is \textbf{NP-}complete as well.
+A similar connection exists between the $\mathbf{GS}$ problem and the $\mathbf{RE}$ problem, since the $\mathbf{RE}$ problem is a restricted case of the $\mathbf{GS}$ problem.
+Therefore, for every family $\Psi$ of graphs, if the $\mathbf{GS}$ problem can be solved in polynomial time, then the $\mathbf{RE}$ problem can be solved in polynomial time as well, and if the $\mathbf{RE}$ problem is \textbf{NP-}complete then the $\mathbf{GS}$ problem is also \textbf{NP-}complete.

-It follows from the following lemma that the $\mathbf{GS}$ problem is not more difficult than the $\mathbf{WCW}$ problem.

-\begin{lemma} Let $\Psi$ be a family of graphs.
-If the $\mathbf{WCW}$ problem is polynomial solvable when its input is restricted to $\Psi$, then also the $\mathbf{GS}$ problem is polynomial solvable when its input is restricted to $\Psi$. \end{lemma}